 Candlemas (the blessing of the candles) is February 2;

 The Feast of the Purification of the Blessed Virgin Mary is February 2.
+The Presentation of Christ in the Temple is also celebrated on this day.
 See: Candlemas